Azrael234/v2milk/READMEEN.md

 ### 中文: [Readme.md](https://github.com/Zzm317/V2Milk/blob/master/README.md)

 * Important: the compile tool has changed to electron-builder in ver 0.1.0, so do not forget to install that.
 More infos in Installation.
+* To Windows users: This project should put and run in pathes with no spaces, and I will not fix this.

 # In Progress
 * ~~V2Ray for MacOS~~(Done)